3b1b/manim/README.md

 ## Install requirements

-Manim works with Python 3.7, and many of the older projects from the python 2.7 days of manim will not be supported.
+Manim works with Python 3.7, and many of the older projects from the Python 2.7 days of Manim will not be supported.

 Manim dependencies rely on system libraries you will need to install on your operating system: